 Parallax works by measuring the apparent position of an object on the sky from two separate locations, and noting the object's shift compared to more distant background sources.
 The longest traditional baseline available for Earth-based observers is 2 a.u. long: Observers look at a nearby star from one side of Earth’s orbit, and then look again from the other side six months later.

 Despite what Han Solo said in the Star Wars spaceport cantina, a parsec is a measure of distance.
-One parsec, equivalent to 3.26 light-years, measures how close a star would have to be to show a 1-arcsecond shift on the sky over a 2 a.u. baseline.
+One parsec, equivalent to 3.26 light-years, measures how close a star would have to be to show a 1-arcsecond shift on the sky over a one a.u. baseline.

 No star lies close enough to the solar system to exhibit such a large shift in position — turns out that stars are so far away that their distance is difficult (thought not impossible) to measure from Earth.
 Astronomer Friedrich Bessel made the first successful parallax measurement in 1838, measuring a 314 milliarcsecond shift of 61 Cygni, placing it 10.4 light-years away (about one light-year shy of the currently accepted distance).

 The New Horizons team will now perform parallax experiments, using measurements from the spacecraft and from observers on Earth to estimate the distance of two nearby stars.